dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/raycast.rst

 Attribute
    An optional field input evaluated on the *Target Geometry* that will be interpolated at the hit points.
-   The resulting values are outputted with the *Attribute* output
+   The resulting values are outputted with the *Attribute* output.

 Source Position
    The position from where to start each ray.
 By default, this is the same as if the :doc:`/modeling/geometry_nodes/input/position` was connected.

 Ray Direction
    Direction of each ray from the starting position.